Trex Composite Decking vs. timber

 Resistant to rot, fading, staining, mould, and splintering

-Made with up to 95% recycled materials
+Made with up to 95% recycled materials.

-Ditch the Downsides of Timber
+Ditch the Downsides of Wood

 See What Contractors Really Think About Trex Decking